huawei-noah/noah-research/BO/HEBO/CompBO/README.md

 }
 ```

-If you use CAdam, NASA, SCGD or ASCGD, please also cite the following papers:
+If you use CAdam, please also cite the following paper:
-- for CAdam:
 > [R. Tutunov, M. Li, J. Wang and H. Bou-Ammar.
 Compositional ADAM: An Adaptive Compositional Solver, 2020.](https://arxiv.org/abs/2002.03755)
 ```shell script
 @article{tutunov2020cadam,